-The only thing that makes sense to Adam is that the Russians mistook his father for a Ukrainian.
+The only thing that made sense to Adam was that the Russians mistook his father for a Ukrainian.
 In the 1931 Polish census 58 percent of Lwów’s population declared Polish as their “mother tongue,” 34 percent as Ukrainian and eight percent Yiddish.

 Pre-war Poles were used to protecting themselves from certain Ukrainian factions, difficult to identify if members spoke Polish, which is what Adam suspects had a role to play in the capture of his father’s unit on the road from Warsaw.